 It was the team in blue who would score next to double their advantage when number 2 saw his shot go through the legs of an outstretched defender and across the goalie into the far bottom corner of the net.

 My thoughts were that United would have really given Spirit a proper game if they had a forward partner alongside their 6.
-Their opponents were far more team-based in their movement with everyone getting involved.
+Their opponents were far more team-based in their movement, with everyone getting involved.

 As it was, they halved their deficit when a low strike from 25 at the edge of the box went just inside the post past the sprawling custodian.
-For a short time, it looked like Yungthong may even muster an equalizer.
+For a short time, it looked like Yungthong may even muster an equaliser.

 However, the game was put to bed at 3-1 when a slide rule pass from the excellent 2 was finished off by number 6.
-The number 2 was then put in by another intelligent pass, but he was denied by a combination of goalkeeper and defender blocking the follow-up.
+The number 2 was then put in by another intelligent pass, but he was denied by a combination of the goalkeeper and defender blocking the follow-up.

 Yungthong were really stretched by this point.
-They had nothing to lose and sent men forward but were exposed consequently.
+They had nothing to lose and sent men forward, but were exposed consequently.
 Spirits’ 2 was again in the action as he headed wide a cross from 7 in the last chance of what was a really enjoyable spectacle.

 Following the trophy ceremonies, the Spirit entourage and several spectators got onto the pitch to have photos taken of their big day.
-I was genuinely pleased with who appeared to be a really nice set of people and a well-organised football club.
+I was genuinely pleased with what appeared to be a really nice set of people and a well-organised football club.

 Rose Asia 1 RTC Bangbon United 1 (Asia win 5-3 on penalties) Thonburi Champions League Final